Hub Motor vs. Mid-Drive E-Bikes — Which One to Choose?

 When electric bikes began being mass-produced, manufacturers used an electric motor placed in the hub of the rear wheel to power the bike, this is known as a hub motor.
 Even today, many electric bikes are equipped with hub motors, particularly at the lower end of the price scale.

-Hub motor vs mid-drive – biggest debate in the e-Bike world
+Hub motor vs mid-drive motor — the biggest debate in the e-Bike world!

 In this article we’ll be discussing the key differences between the two main eBike motor types, so you can make an informed decision on which motor type might best suit you and your riding needs.